msrecec/WebshopApp/README.md

 # Swagger

-To use Swagger-UI run the project and go to: <b> http://localhost:8080/swagger-ui </b>
+For dynamically generated documentation we use Swagger-UI.
+Just run the project and go to: <b> http://localhost:8080/swagger-ui </b>